adamschonewille/phys408OpticalCavity/LabNotebook.md

 Last point of resonance is when the optical cavity length is 29.75 cm.
 This measurement leads us to believe that the max cavity length is at or around 30 cm.

-Set the cavity length to 1.5 cm and record the optical power transmitted as measured by the photodiode (PD).
+Set the cavity length to 1.5 cm and record the optical power transmitted as measured by the photo-diode (PD).
 This plot has several peaks that occur in a period pattern.

 ### Resonator Finesse

-The optical cavity length was set to multiple different lengths and the optical power transmitted was measured using the photodiode.
+The optical cavity length was set to multiple different lengths and the optical power transmitted was measured using the photo-diode.

 | Optical cavity Length (mm) | Frequency (Hz) | Finesse |
 |--|--|--|